FAQs about Filing a New Claim/Refiling a Claim for Unemployment Benefits

 Once you are released from Workers' Compensation, if you are unemployed, you can file for Unemployment benefits.
 You will need to be able and available for full time work and released from your doctor with written authorization to return to work.
 Eligibility will be determined after you file a claim.

 You will be eligible for a partial payment if your weekly severance amount is less than your benefit rate.
 If this is the case, the weekly severance amount will be deducted for the number of weeks of severance pay received.

 Your employer should provide the severance amount and the number of weeks that the severance represents.
 If your employer does not provide this information, the severance pay will be allocated using your benefit rate.

-- Your work search record documents three verifiable work search contacts for each week you requested benefits
+- Your work search record documents 3 work search contacts for each week you requested benefits.
+Visit work search requirements.

-If you have a definite return to work date within 8 weeks of your last day of work or you are a member of a labor union that uses a "hiring Hall" or business agent to find you work, you may be exempt from looking for work depending on the UI program that you are collecting on, i.e. Employment Security, Emergency Unemployment Compensation, or Extended Benefits.
+If you have a definite return to work date within 12 weeks of your last day of work, are a member of a labor union that uses a "hiring hall", or are in a department approved training program, you may be exempt from looking for work.

 The Department conducts ongoing Reemployment programs that identify individuals that may need additional assistance in finding reemployment.
 If selected you must report to a Career Center as instructed.
 Failure to report could cause a delay or loss of your benefits.

 DISCLAIMER: FAQs are presented for informational purposes only.
 They do not carry the full force and effect of the law.